temptemp3/reach-react-starter/README.md

   (e.g `<Route path="/app" exact component={RPS} />`)

 - That should be it.
 Run your site with `npm run start`.
 Add style and customize your site.

+(This file is converted from my TypeScript tutorial, if there is a mismatch between actual files, please notify me)